thachmpham/thachmpham.github.io/content/docs/distributed-system/map-reduce/word-count/_index.md

 # Distributed Word Count
 ## 1. Introduction
+The MapReduce model is particularly suited for handling tasks that can be divided into two main phases: the Map phase and the Reduce phase.

 Distributed Word Count is a classic example often used to illustrate the MapReduce programming model for processing and analyzing large datasets.
 In this scenario, the goal is to count the occurrences of each word in a given collection of text files.

 ![intro.png](./intro.png)

-In this blog post, we will utilize **Golang** to develop a word counting program through two different approaches: a **Sequential** solution and a **MapReduce** solution.
+In the beginning, our focus will be on understanding the implementation of a word count program using a sequential approach during session 2.
+Subsequently, during session 3, we will delve into the exploration of parallel implementation using the MapReduce model.

 ## 2. Sequential Solution
 ## 2.1 Description
 In the below example, we will count occurences of words in two files `hello.txt` and `hi.txt` using sequential solution.

 ![sequential.png](./sequential.png)

 ### 2.1.1.
 Map Phase